Sharing yesterday’s history with tomorrow’s future

-As a history education major, you will receive rigorous training in history while gaining comprehensive experience in a series of courses, field experiences, and classroom experience throughout your time at Huntington University.
+Pursuing a history education degree will equip you with hands-on, practical experiences every semester.
+You will receive rigorous training in history while gaining a comprehensive understanding in a series of courses, field experiences, and classroom experience throughout your time at Huntington University.

 From practicum to student teaching, you will gain a wide exposure to different grade levels and styles of teaching and learning.